AhmedZkaria22/Ball-Sort/README.md

 ### Features
 - Can add ball by type weight in input field , then click Insert or Enter
 - Can remove ball by click X icon at ball card
-- Can sort asc with 6 different ways
+- Can sort ascending with 6 different ways
-- Can desc sort by click bellow down arrow icon
+- Can sort descending  by click down arrow icon
-- Can shuffle ball cards by bellow shuffle icon
+- Can shuffle ball cards by shuffle icon

   #### Find me :